What are the Signs that Your Software Project is Failing?

 Losing a team member is rarely beneficial for the project, but when it is a carousel of people who go in and out, that means that something is very wrong.
 When people start feeling like they don’t want to work there anymore, the reasons may be psychological, but that feeling can also arise from the lack of a standard business goal.

-These are the signs that your software development project is experiencing failure.
-After you accept that issues exist, that invested money is at least partially the sunk cost you can either drop the project or require additional funding.
+After you accept that issues exist and that invested money is at least partially the sunk cost you can either drop the project or require additional funding.
 Now, before you do that make sure that you understand what causes software development failure and learn how to avoid it.

 #1 Business Benefits are Only Assumptions